The definitive list of human resource statistics and research for 2020. See data on resumes, job interviews as well as hiring and recruiting.

 That’s why we dug into some of the most compelling research on the gig economy to show you the magnitude of this phenomenon, the shape it’s in, as well as current and future trends.

 Gig Economy Definition

-The gig economy is a free market system where organizations and independent workers engage in short-term work arrangements.
-According to the BLS, in 2017 the US gig economy had 55 million participants.
+Gig economy statistics show a free market system where organizations and independent workers engage in short-term work arrangements.
+BLS data suggest that in 2017 the US gig economy had 55 million participants.
 It's estimated that 36% of US workers take part in the gig economy and 33% of companies extensively use gig workers.